2. Guidelines for Mixxx Manual writers¶

 Keeps users willing to push forward to higher levels.
 Present general concepts first to provide a frame of reference.
 Then move to more complex topics.

 Group problems the user might hit in a particular task right there with the instruction for that task.
 Do not force a user to go to a separate “Troubleshooting” section.
-We can have such separate sections, but as a author you should duplicate pitfalls and problems and include a solution in the task.
+We can have such separate sections, but as an author you should duplicate pitfalls and problems and include a solution in the task.

 Please configure your editor to have a max column-width of 80-columns.
 While it is not a strict requirement, 80-column cleanliness makes it easy to tile multiple buffers of code across a laptop screen, which provides significant efficiency gains to developers.

-Use english language settings when creating screen-shots of the Mixxx interface.
+Use English language settings when creating screen-shots of the Mixxx interface.
 This might change if we ever have true i18n.
 The preferred file format is PNG.
 Don’t add shadows to application window screen-shots as they are added automatically to the document with style-sheets.

 Always include descriptive alt text and a figure description.
 The latter will be numbered in the PDF export.
 That sets them apart from the text below.
 Place screen-shots above the context you are going to explain.